andresj-sanchez/battle-of-stalingrad-game/README.md

 - Engage in turn-based tank combat.
 - Explore dynamic maps with obstacles and open spaces.
 - Battle against AI or other players.
-- Customize tanks with different abilities and stats.

 ## Installation